8 Creative Ways To Find Cheap Houses For Sale

 5. Overcome your fear of fixer-uppers.

-Sometimes a house that needs $10,000 in repairs sells for $30,000 less than a move-in-ready version of the same house.
+Sometimes an older house that needs $10,000 in repairs sells for $30,000 less than a move-in-ready version of the same house.
 If you’re handy and not afraid of DIY work or dealing with contractors, a fixer-upper can be a great opportunity.

 6. Look in cheaper surrounding cities.